How to Grow Carnation Flowers

 Growing Carnations in Your Home Flower Garden

 Carnations are very popular as boutonnieres, in corsages, bouquets, and a wide range of floral arrangements.
 They grow big, full blooms on strong, straight stems.
 Their blooms last a long time.
 And, now you can use this guide to learn how to grow carnation flowers.
 Then, you can grow your own boutonnieres.
+They come in several colors and are popularly dyed to just about any color imaginable.
+But, before you begin to give them away to someone, it is important to know the carnation color meaning and symbolism.
+You don’t want to send the wrong message.

 Carnations are fairly easy to grow.
 I am sometimes amazed that more people don’t grow these great and versatile flowers.
 Plant carnation flowers in flower beds or containers near where people pass by or congregate.
-This allows people to enjoy the spicy clove-like fragrance,
+This allows people to enjoy the spicy clove-like fragrance.

 Did you know?
 Carnations are also called “Pinks” in the garden.
 To create a carnation from the multiple flowers on the stem, pinch off all flowers on the stem except the center or terminal bud.